Norrbottenspitz

 Unique facts and fascinating details

-- The Norrbottenspets is one of the few breeds that was once considered extinct before being successfully revived.
+- The Norrbottenspitz is one of the few breeds that was once considered extinct before being successfully revived.

-- Despite their small size, they possess the stamina of a much larger working dog.
+- Despite their small size, they possess the courage and tenacity of much larger hunting breeds.

 Frequently Asked Questions